Burnt-out ferry towed to Italy after deadly blaze

 BRINDISI, Italy Tug boats hauled the burnt-out hulk of a ferry that caught fire off the coast of Greece into a southern Italian port on Friday, opening the way for an investigation into the blaze that killed at least 11 people.

-Listing visibly to starboard, the Norman Atlantic multi-deck car-and-truck ferry docked in the port of Brindisi in the early afternoon, still smouldering.
+Listing visibly to starboard, the Norman Atlantic multi-deck car-and-truck ferry docked in the port of Brindisi in the early afternoon, still smoldering.

 The fire broke out on Sunday on one of the lower garage levels and left the vessel drifting without power in stormy seas.
 It took Greek and Italian rescue teams 36 hours to evacuate 477 passengers and crew from the ship amid strong winds.